 Colgate-Palmolive gives two ways to exercise the opt-out:

-Selling the personal data of people aged under 16 is the one situation where the CCPA does directly require active, advance consent.
+Under the CCPA (CPRA), selling the personal data of people aged under 16 requires active, advance consent.

 This works on an opt-in basis.
 If you know the person is aged between 13 and 16, you must get their consent.
 If you know the person is aged under 13, you must get consent from their parent or guardian.